sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### Azure DevOps Services

-We support authentication through OAuth for Azure DevOps Services (https://dev.azure.com) and it is also a prerequisite for permissions syncing.
+We support authentication through OAuth for [Azure DevOps Services (dev.azure.com)](https://dev.azure.com) and it is also a prerequisite for [permissions syncing](../permissions/index.md).

-#### Register a new OAuth app
+#### Register a new OAuth application

-Visit the URL [here](https://app.vsaex.visualstudio.com/app/register) and follow the instructions below:
+[Create a new Azure DevOps OAuth application](https://app.vsaex.visualstudio.com/app/register) and follow the instructions below:

 1. In the `Application website` field set the URL of your Sourcegraph instance, for example if the instance is https://sourcegraph.com, then use `https://sourcegraph.com` as the value of this field
 2. Similarly, set the `Authorization callback URL` field to `https://sourcegraph.com/.auth/azuredevops/callback` if your Sourcegraph instance URL is https://sourcegraph.com